On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Well-posedness of the Martingale problem : proof of Theorem

 \subsection{The underlying PDE}

-As underlined by Definitions \ref{DEF_PDESOL} and \ref{DEF_MPB}, it turns out that the well-posedness of the martingale problem associated with \eqref{SDE} heavily relies on the \textcolor{black}{construction} of a suitable theory for the Cauchy problem \eqref{Asso_PDE_PMG}.
-Obviously, as is, it is not clear that the scalar product $F(t,x) \cdot D u(t,x)$ therein makes sense, and this is why the above PDE is, for the time being, only stated formally.
-Here, the data $f$ and $g$ are functions belonging to some spaces to be specified later on.\\
+As underlined in Definitions \ref{DEF_PDESOL} and \ref{DEF_MPB}, it turns out that the well-posedness of the Martingale Problem associated with $(F,L^\alpha,x)$, $x\in \R^d$, heavily relies on the \textcolor{black}{construction} of a suitable theory for the Cauchy problem $\mathscr C(F,L^\alpha,f,g,T)$ (see Definition \ref{DEF_PDESOL}) for some data $f$ and $g$ belonging to some appropriate function spaces to be specified later on.
+We recall that, because of the scalar product $F \cdot D u$ \textcolor{black}{therein}, the aforementioned PDE is only stated formally.
+Only the mild formulation, given by \eqref{repsolPDE}, is licit thanks to Lemma \ref{lemme:defprod}.\\